-- Many children with autism have sensory issues, such as sensitivity to certain sounds or white noise.
+- Trigger is the sleep environment.
+Many children with autism have sensory issues, such as sensitivity to certain sounds or white noise.
 These sounds may be upsetting or distracting and keep your child awake.

 - Gastrointestinal problems, common in children with autism, may disrupt sleep.